paich64/C64MEGA65/README.md

 Our philosophy on the MEGA65's outputs is that VGA is the "pure" retro-output (and you can also switch it to 15 kHz and composite sync for a true retro feeling) while HDMI is the "processed" modern output.
-So there is be no "processing" such as CRT emulation and other things on the VGA output, while on the HDMI output several algorithms are working for a very nice looking authentic image.
+So there is no "processing" such as CRT emulation and other things on the VGA output, while on the HDMI output several algorithms are working for a very nice looking authentic image.